 A number of different programmable floor robots for classroom use are available.
 These require the user to enter a series of instructions, typically for turns and straight-line movements, which they then follow to complete a journey around the floor.
 They represent a practical and appealing context for demonstrating, thinking about and experimenting with position, direction and movement, angles and turns, and measurement, among other topics, as well as for problem solving and logical thinking more generally.
-They are also a means of encouraging children to begin making links between mathematics and ICT and of approaching the idea of programming.
-Opportunities for their use are highlighted in the focus and practice activities.
+They are also a means of encouraging children to begin making links between mathematics and ICT, and of approaching the idea of programming.